-USB is a plug-and-play interface that lets a computer connect with components and other devices.
-USB-connected devices cover a wide range from keyboards to music players and flash drives.
+USB is a plug-and-play interface that allows a computer to connect with components and other devices.
+USB-connected devices cover a wide range of categories, from keyboards to music players and flash drives.

-USB is also used to transmit power to certain devices, such as smartphones and tablets, as well as charge their batteries.
-USB version 1.0 was first released in January of 1996, which was quickly adopted by companies like Compaq, Intel and Microsoft.
+USBs are also used to transmit power to certain devices, such as smartphones and tablets, as well as to charge their batteries.
+USB version 1.0 was first released in January of 1996, and was quickly adopted by companies like Compaq, Intel, and Microsoft.

 USB Ports Location

 All modern computers have at least one USB port.
-Here are the typical locations where you can find a USB port on a computer:
+Here are the typical locations where you’ll find a USB port on a computer:

-- Laptop computer – has between 1 and 4 ports on the sides of the laptop.
+- Laptop computer – generally has between 1 and 4 ports on the sides of the laptop.

-- Tablet – has 1 port which is the same as the charging port, while some may have an additional port at the side.
+- Tablet – most often has 1 port which is the same as the charging port, though some may have an additional port at the side.

-- Smartphone – uses a USB port to charge the battery, which can also be used as a USB port when not being charged.
+- Smartphone – uses a USB port to charge the battery (either at the top or bottom of the phone), which can also be used as a standard USB port when the battery is not being charged.

 Millions of different USB devices can be connected to the computer.
 Some of the most popular USB devices are categorised and listed below: